No Win No Fee solicitors

 In this case, our client suffered a severe traumatic brain injury in a motorcycle accident causing severe and complex physical, cognitive and behavioural impairments.
 She requires 24/7 care and assistance for the rest of her life because of the injuries sustained.

-Our client was riding as a pillion passenger on a motorbike ridden by the defendant in the middle lane of the M5 when, a sleeping bag, until then secured to the rear motorbike paniers, came loose and tangled in the rear wheel of the motorbike.
+Our client was riding as a pillion passenger on a motorbike ridden by the defendant in the middle lane of the M5 when an item of luggage, thought to be secured, became entangled in the rear wheel of the motorbike.
 The motorbike locked up and the claimant was thrown from it onto the roadway.

 Our client sustained severe brain damage and was barely responsive for 2 months post-accident.